kate-orlova/sitecore-cdp/README.md

 Hope you found this module useful, your contributions and suggestions will be very much appreciated.
 Please submit a pull request.

 # License
-The Sitecore CDP module is released under the MIT license implying that you can modify and use it how you want even for commercial projects.
+The Sitecore CDP & Personalize module is released under the MIT license implying that you can modify and use it how you want even for commercial projects.
 Please give it a star if you like it and your experience was positive.